 • Whether you agree on other issues, for example, parenting arrangements

 • The level of conflict between you and your former partner

-All of these things will give us an idea of whether a BFA is right for you, whether we should be considering other forms of financial settlement, how long it may take to negotiate a BFA, and the likely cost.
+All of these things will give us an idea of whether a BFA is right for you, whether we should be considering other forms of settlement, how long it may take to negotiate a BFA, and the likely cost.

 ⏰ How long does it take to make a binding financial agreement?